bridgebase/admob-google-cordova/README.md

     document.addEventListener("deviceready", onDeviceReady, false);
 ```

-If you don't specify tappxId, no tappx requests will be placed (even if you specify a tappxShare).
-[See Tappx configuration](https://github.com/appfeel/admob-google-cordova/wiki/Tappx-configuration) for more detailed info.

 :warning: Be sure to start ads on "deviceready" event otherwise, the plugin would not work.

 ---